bigmlcom/bigmler/docs/index.rst

     - You can get a full list of BigML category codes `here <https://bigml.com/developers/sources#s_categories>`_.
     - Descriptions are provided in a text file that can also include `markdown <http://en.wikipedia.org/wiki/Markdown>`_.
     - Many tags can be added to the same resource.
+    - Use --no_tag if you do not want default BigMLer tags to be added.
     - BigMLer will add the name, category, description, and tags to all the newly created resources in each request.